The Ambient Revolution: Why Calm Technology Matters More in the Age of AI

 Ever wonder why some products feel familiar while others stress us out?

 I’m sitting in a coffee shop where three different devices are competing for my attention.
 My phone buzzes with notifications.
 My laptop displays pop-up alerts.
+Websites on my laptop display pop-up ads.
 The espresso machine behind the counter emits sharp beeps to announce each completed order.
 Meanwhile, the HVAC system maintains perfect temperature without fanfare, the WiFi simply works, and electricity flows reliably to every outlet.
 All of these items are infrastructure working perfectly without demanding acknowledgment.

 This contrast highlights the fundamental challenge of our current technological moment: as AI systems become more capable and ubiquitous, we need design principles that help technology be better roommates rather than demanding houseguests.
 Calm Technology™, a set of design principles I developed, building on foundational work from Xerox PARC, the pioneering Palo Alto-based R&D company founded by Xerox in 1970, offers a framework for creating tools that focus on smarter humans rather than smarter devices.